px39n/adjustment_pipeline/README.md

 # Kindly Notice to friends

-This is a private GIthub owned by zhehao Liang(Tom).
+This is a public GIthub owned by zhehao Liang(Tom) in TUB, based on lecture taught by [Professor Neitzel](https://www.researchgate.net/profile/Frank-Neitzel)

 I work on this only out of my interest and further scientific use.

-It will take rise for taking exams by using it.
-I am not reponsible for that.

-So it is not allowed to share without permission unless its in trust list  ( I may share after it becomes perfect)

-Current Trust List: (Sama, YASSINE, Jawher, 柏林四人帮, Taruna)
+It is not allowed to take exams yet.

 # What these code can do?